-· Directors' fees
+Directors' fees

-The May 21, 2015 shareholders' general meeting set the total amount of directors' fees to be paid to Board members at €80,000 per fiscal year with effect from fiscal 2015 (until decided otherwise).
-Out of this total amount, the Board of Directors will pay each director €10,000, broken down as follows:

-- €5,000 fixed amount (or accrued portion thereof if the term of office began or expired during the year), - €5,000 variable amount in accordance with the rate of attendance at Board meetings during the year.
+The May 21, 2015 shareholders' general meeting set the total amount of directors' fees to be paid to Board members at \in 80,000 per fiscal year with effect from fiscal 2015 (until decided otherwise).
+This total amount is broken down by the Board of Directors between directors with a fixed amount (or accrued portion thereof if the term of office began or expired during the year) and a variable amount in accordance with the rate of attendance at Board meetings during the year.

-In application of these criteria, the Board may distribute €80,000 in respect of fiscal 2015 (notwithstanding the possibility that some directors may waive their directors' fees).
+In application of these criteria, the Board may distribute €80,000 in respect of fiscal 2016 (notwithstanding the possibility that some directors may waive their directors' fees).